ljdursi/computecanadian/discussion-paper/04_principles.md

 Canadian researchers merit having access to a national portfolio of resources, and that their location in the country cannot matter for the type and level of services received.

+**Proposal: The platform must be available to the entire Canadian research community, with specific efforts to efficiently assemble the most appropriate resources to support new and existing communities.**

 Truly national provision of resources to researchers, particularly resources as diverse and important as expertise, is something which